uplb-eliens/uplb-eliens.github.io/content/pages/001_about.rst

 was selected to honor Dr. Eliezer A. Albacea, one of the first Computer Scientists in the Philippines.
 UPLB has been participating in intercollegiate programming competitions since 2000.
 Our vision is to be able to represent the Philippines in the `ICPC World Finals <https://icpc.global/>`_.
-Dr. Rafael Saldana and Dr. Allan Sioson are instrumental in bringing competitive programming in the Philippines.
+Dr. Rafael Saldana and Dr. Allan Sioson are instrumental in bringing and developing competitive programming, specifically ACM-ICPC, to the Philippines.

 For more information, please email *jchermocilla@up.edu.ph*.